Grade I

 What’s exceptional about it?

-When independently assessed against Historic England’s Conservation Principles, Policies and Guidance it was found to be of high significance for its:
+When independently assessed against Historic England’s National Conservation Principles, Policies and Guidance it was found to be of high significance.

 As it is believed to be one of Milton Keynes’ most important buildings it was used to illustrated Milton Keynes Council’s successful bid for city status.